I. Match the words and their transcriptions. Two transcriptions are extra.

 Incorrect Answers: 0

 III.
 Read the text.
 Fill in the gaps with suitable words from the list.
-Three words are excess.
+Three words are extra.

 The 2011 Super-Outbreak was the fourth most deadly series of tornadoes in US history.
 Alabama the brunt of the damage, with over 230 killed.
 But "twisters" in at least a dozen states, from Texas north and east all the way to New York.
 The total damage at $10 billion US in 2011 prices.
 (Hurricane Katrina's costs, adjusted for 2011 prices, were over ten times more.)
 The Super-Outbreak began on April 25.
 A cyclone or "low" developed over Oklahoma and Missouri.
 Unusually high temperatures - over 90 degrees Fahrenheit (32 degrees Celsius) - strengthened the wind and rain, and many thunderstorms.
 More big storms together as the whole system tracked east and north.
 The next day there were worsening storms and more tornadoes in Louisiana and Arkansas, and outbreaks as far north as the Great Lakes.